open-telemetry/oteps/text/0240-Sampling_Configuration.md

-A number of custom samplers are already available as independent contributions ([RuleBasedRoutingSampler](https://github.com/open-telemetry/opentelemetry-java-contrib/blob/main/samplers/src/main/java/io/opentelemetry/contrib/sampler/RuleBasedRoutingSampler.java), [LinksBasedSampler](https://github.com/open-telemetry/opentelemetry-java-contrib/blob/main/samplers/src/main/java/io/opentelemetry/contrib/sampler/LinksBasedSampler.java), and, of course, the latest and greatest [Consistent Probability Sampling](https://github.com/open-telemetry/opentelemetry-java-contrib/tree/main/consistent-sampling)) or just as ideas.
+A number of custom samplers are already available as independent contributions ([RuleBasedRoutingSampler](https://github.com/open-telemetry/opentelemetry-java-contrib/blob/main/samplers/src/main/java/io/opentelemetry/contrib/sampler/RuleBasedRoutingSampler.java), [LinksBasedSampler](https://github.com/open-telemetry/opentelemetry-java-contrib/blob/main/samplers/src/main/java/io/opentelemetry/contrib/sampler/LinksBasedSampler.java), and, of course, the latest and greatest [Consistent Probability Sampling](https://github.com/open-telemetry/opentelemetry-java-contrib/tree/main/consistent-sampling)) or just as ideas, such as [hintable sampler](https://github.com/open-telemetry/opentelemetry-specification/discussions/3725).
 They all share the same pain point, which is lack of easy to use configuration mechanism.

 Even when the code for these samplers is available, their use is not very simple.
 In case of Java, they require writing a custom agent [extension](https://opentelemetry.io/docs/instrumentation/java/automatic/extensions/).
 This can become a hurdle, especially for the Open Telemetry users with no hands-on coding experience.